Thali, Minnu, Mangalsutra and the Military

 Wedding

-This is followed by a series of petitions and prayers with special reference to well known couples of the Old Testament, such as Abraham and Sarah.
-An epistle excerpt of Saint Paul is read, exhorting husband and wife to unconditional love and support of one another.
-Then an excerpt from the Gospel of Saint John is read, relating to the wedding at Cana when Christ performed the first of His miracles and blessed the institution of marriage.
+This is followed by petitions and prayers, with special reference to couples from the Old Testament, such as Abraham and Sarah.
+An epistle of Saint Paul is read, exhorting husband and wife to unconditional love and mutual support.
+Then an excerpt from the Gospel of Saint John is read, relating to the wedding at Cana, where Christ performed His first miracle and blessed the institution of marriage.

-The groom then places the ‘Manthrakodi’, a sari presented by the bridegroom and his family, which is draped over the bride’s head, symbolizing the groom’s pledge to protect, care for and cherish his wife The Manthrakodi is the adaptation from the earlier Kerala Hindu Nair traditions of ‘Pudavakoda’ where the marriage was a contract and handing over clothes for the bride indicated entry into a contracted marriage.
-At this point, the bride’s relative, who has been standing behind her, yields her place to a female member of the groom’s family as a sign that the bride is welcomed into her new family.
+The groom then places the Manthrakodi over the bride’s head.
+This symbolises the groom’s pledge to protect, care for, and cherish his wife.
+The Manthrakodi is an adaptation of the earlier Kerala Hindu Nair tradition of Pudavakoda, where handing over clothes to the bride signified entry into a contracted marriage.
+At this point, the bride’s relative, who has been standing behind her, yields her place to a female member of the groom’s family as a sign that the bride is welcomed into her new home.

 The ceremony ends with a benediction and prayer.
-The Priest uses the Bible to uncouple the hands of the Bride and Groom signifying that only God can come between them.
-It is always the priest who will preside over the actual marriage ceremony that is the tying of the Minnu.
+The priest uses the Bible to uncouple the hands of the bride and groom – signifying that only God can come between them.
+It is always the priest who presides over the actual marriage ceremony, tying the Minnu.
 If a bishop is present, he will only bless the Minnu.
-This tradition may have emerged from the old Travancore Christian Marriage Acts wherein only the priest had the magisterial power to conduct a marriage.
+This tradition may have emerged from the old Travancore Christian Marriage Acts, wherein only the priest held the magisterial power to conduct a marriage.

-Even though our marriage was not conducted in the presence of Fire God (Agni), our wedding photograph lived through an Agni Pareeksha (Trial by Fire.)
+Even though our marriage was not conducted in the presence of the Fire God (Agni), our wedding photograph lived through an Agni Pareeksha – a trial by fire.
+And emerged not just intact, but radiant.
+What fire could not consume, time will never diminish.